Therapy Options for Everything from a Crisis to a Small Worry

 What Exactly Is a "Level of Care"?

 Since there is no single correct level of care for all circumstances, the system has to be flexible and offer multiple options.
-Medical and mental health care professionals need to be able to move you “up” and “down” a level in the system as your condition worsens or improves.
+Medical and mental health care professionals need to be able to move you “up” and “down” a level as your condition worsens or improves.

 The right level of care corresponds to the severity of your condition.
 The highest level of care is what you need when your life is in danger, your health is rapidly deteriorating, or you’re at risk of suffering serious losses—in other words, when you’re in crisis.

 After you read this article, we recommend reaching out to a mental health professional or organization to help you determine which level of care is right for you.
-Your state probably has a mental health information or crisis line you can call.
+Your state has a mental health information or crisis line you can call.
 Organizations like the National Alliance on Mental Illness (NAMI) also offer mental health helplines.

 When Are Lower Levels of Mental Health Care Enough?

-Lower levels of care are self-directed and can help you explore and learn more on your own.
-They can also work when you’ve already received treatment and started to recover, but still need a little bit of help to maintain the improvements you made.
+The lowest levels of care are self-directed and can help you explore and learn more on your own.
+They can also be a good option when you’ve already received treatment and started to recover, but still need a little bit of help to maintain the improvements you’ve made.